 When the construction company obtains the Request for Proposal, they will go over its contents, such as the specifications required by the company that will be needed to complete the project.
 They will also become familiar with how their bid will be evaluated and graded.
 The Request for Proposal will also tell the construction company the type of jobs that will be required, and also a list of when each milestone needs to be reached.
 After reading all of this, the construction company can decide if they can, indeed, complete the project.
 If they can, they will place a bid.

 As can be seen with the above example, the Request for Proposal is necessary when the buyer is seeking businesses that are specialized in completing the project successfully, and at the least possible cost to the buyer.
-However, a Request for Proposal is also used then a buyer needs a product developed, and is looking for a company that has the facilities to create the desired product.
+However, a Request for Proposal is also used then a buyer needs a product developed and is looking for a company that has the facilities to create the desired product.
 For example, say that you are thinking of developing a better clothesline.
 You are the buyer who is now searching for companies who can build it for you.
 You create a Request for Proposal document for those companies that are bidding for your job, to construct the clothesline.

-Reasons for the Need for a Request for Proposal
+Why a Request for Proposal is Needed?

-One of the main reasons for issuing a Request for Proposal, is that the type of supplies, materials and labor might not be readily available to the company.
+One of the main reasons for issuing a Request for Proposal is that the type of supplies, materials, and labor might not be readily available to the company.
 In other words, they need to solicit bids from businesses that have the necessary experience and background to complete the project.

 For example, a business that is looking for a construction company that has expert knowledge of soundproofing and installation of security equipment will be in need of companies that can specifically handle this task.
 This company will make a Request for Proposals, outlining all that is necessary to finish the job, so that other businesses may bid on the project.
-This company then goes over all the bids, and chooses the one that they feel will fulfill that task at hand.
+This company then goes over all the bids and chooses the one that they feel will fulfill that task at hand.

 Fundamentals of Composing a Proposal

-Creating a well written proposal can be the difference between the success or failure of a business venture or project.
+Creating a well-written proposal can be the difference between the success or failure of a business venture or project.
 If the proposal is not clear on specifics, those bidding on the project will remain unaware of important aspects.
-As a result the company that has won the bid might not be able to complete the project successfully.
+As a result, the company that has won the bid might not be able to complete the project successfully.
 It is not their fault, as they were not informed of all the particulars.
 On the other hand, if the Request for Proposal is complex, it may hinder the bidding process, in that there is no ‘wiggle room’, to create solutions to problems.

 For example, say that the company who is bidding on the project sees that the Request for Proposal is so detailed regarding materials and supplies, that the solution cannot be carried out within the time frame, using the materials and supplies noted in the Request for Proposal.
 However, if the proposal is specific, yet gives sufficient room for creativity, the businesses bidding are confident that they can find solutions to any issues that arise, and do so within budget and time constraints.